Chapter 8 Using GitHub in a workflow

 Reproducible parrot is confused and says ‘I don’t remember why I wrote this analysis this way.
 Good thing GitHub has my well documented analysis tracked. ‘ The parrot’s computer shows code and an hourglass with a GitHub symbol over it.

-GitHub and its version control also allows you to be able to take the side journeys that often pop up with data science projects but in a way that allows you to ensure that the main files stay safe as you experiment.
+GitHub and Git also allow you to take the side journeys that often pop up with data science projects, but in a way that allows you to ensure that the main files stay safe as you experiment.

 Reproducible parrot says ‘I’m interested in writing some code to experiment with something in the data, but I’m not sure if I’ll be keep this or not.
 Good thing version control allows me to track this in a way that doesn’t interfere with my main, polished analysis!’
 On the side of the image shows a branching off of the main code base that says ‘test analysis’ This test analysis can be later merged with the main analysis if needed or it can be kept tracked but not added to the main analysis.